k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 #### Import DB File ![image](images/13_01_06%20IMPORT%20DB%20FILE%20icon.jpg)

-When clicked, allows you to browse to an external Data Viewer file and load it.
+When clicked, it allows you to browse to an external Data Viewer file and load it.

 #### Sync Mode